kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 * The load transfer can be analyzed at each axle independently
 * The lateral acceleration experienced at each axle is the same

-These assumptions allow the model to reduce down into a pair of two-dimensional statics problems that are trivial to solve.
+These assumptions allow the model simplify into a pair of two-dimensional statics problems that are trivial to solve.

 ### In a rigid body